mikluke/golang-guideline/README.md

 ### Use hierarchy

 Create new topics in appropriate directories.
-Name of directory should present a domain which covers these topics.
+Name of the directory should present a domain which covers these topics.

 ### Ask help